Best Casinos for the 2-Up-2-Down

-A negative progression system, is a sytem where you increase your bets after a loss in an attempt to claw back some or all of your losses on the next (hopefully) winning bet.
+A negative progression system is where you increase your bets after a loss in an attempt to claw back some or all of your losses on the next (hopefully) winning bet.
 Examples include the Martingale roulette system and the Fibonacci.

 The Two Up Two Down system sits in the former category.
 We’d define it as a “medium risk” strategy, in that your bets do not ramp up as fast as the Martingale.
 But then again, you may not claw back all of your losses if you win after a loss.

-This is a pretty simple strategy that is easy to understand, and is suitable for players with smaller budgets.
-It’s generally played on the even-money bets like the red black bet, or the even odd bet.
+This is a pretty simple strategy that is easy to understand and is suitable for players with smaller budgets.
+It’s generally played on even-money bets like the red/black bet, or the even/odd bet.

 (a simple progression for small to medium bankrolls)

-We’s advise you to set an upper limit to the progression before you start, so say 7.
-It’s just good practice to set yourself a stop loss limit and call it a day if you are not having good luck.
+We’d advise you to set an upper limit to the progression before you start, so say seven bets.
+It’s just good practice to set yourself a stop-loss limit and call it a day if you are not having good luck.

 Similarly, set yourself a profit target for when you walk away from the table if you are getting the rub of the green.

-It’s called 2 Up 2 Down, because you have to wait for 2 consecutive wins or losses before you take any action on your bet amount.
-This is a way of “dampening” down the Martingale, making it slightly less aggressive in it’s profile.
+It’s called 2 Up 2 Down, because you have to wait for two consecutive wins or losses before you take any action on your bet amount.
+This is a way of “dampening” down the Martingale, making it slightly less aggressive in its profile.

 You can test this system out on the free games at our recommended casinos.

 Also, we’d just like to remind you that this system will not change your odds at the table!
 (No system can do that- the odds are a function of the physical design of the wheel and the roulette table layout, i.e. how many pockets there are, and how many numbers you are betting on).